quarkslab/qsynthesis/doc/api_usage.rst

     rax = symexec.get_register_ast("rax")          # Retrieve rax AST after executing instructions

-As of now the ``rax`` expression can be synthesized in the exact same manner than in the previous use-cse with qtrace.
+As of now the ``rax`` expression can be synthesized by instanciating the synthesizer with an oracle table.

 .. code-block:: python

-    from qsynthesis.algorithms import TopDownSynthesizer
-    from qsynthesis.tables import LookupTableLevelDB
+    from qsynthesis import TopDownSynthesizer, InputOutputOracleLevelDB

-    table = LookupTableLevelDB.load("my_leveldb_table/")  # Load the lookup table database
+    table = InputOutputOracleLevelDB.load("my_leveldb_table/")  # Load the lookup table database

     synthesizer = TopDownSynthesizer(table)       # Instanciate the synthesize of the table synt_rax, simp_bool = synthesizer.synthesize(rax)  # Trigger synthesize of the rax expression